chai314/UnpossibleCathexis/content/posts/coy.md

 I came to to the sight of an unknown ceiling.
 She sat by the bedpost, caressing crinkles in the sheets in sweet insouciance.
 I was told she pulled me out of the ruins of my Cadillac (okay, the Cad was dad’s, on the verge of breakdown for a preternatural decade and yet hellaciously chic for the zeitgeist.
 Repairs weren’t bad.
 Well, they were, but I digress) in a show of sheer power I could have only hoped to fathom correctly, because those slender arms and tender hands didn’t give the impression of as much as a delusion of the illusion of an iota of strength.
 Smidgeons for wrists perfumed with treacle; amaretto.
 I could have wrapped around each with a thumb and a pinkie, I swear.

 And *quelle coïncidence*, she was nineteen too.
 Let’s cut the gory details – there were sparks.
 We got together. *Sip.* We were tabasco of infinite zest, arson to vineyards doused in dandelions and roars of fiery dread, fuelled by a wick woven of scarlet Fate that seemed to rend latitudes and longitudes into fantastic shreds.
-Ah, it was dynamite, in the kilotons.
+Ah, we were dynamite, in the kilotons.

 I’m not sure, but, do you have this concept of a “reversal”, over there?
 And oh, no offense.
 I see.
 It’s rather simple – we’re attracted to impressive appearances: qualities in resonance with our biases, that float our figurative boats, are attuned to our proclivities, make us feel valid and three-dimensional and so on.
 It’s evolutionary; Darwinian – or your equivalent version.
 You get the idea.
 And then comes the aforementioned *reversal*.
 It’s a spectacular shift in paradigm, a real festival for the feelings when it finally occurs.
 No longer do you like solely the likable matter, for you've learned to like all that one has to offer: the quirks and the idiosyncrasies, all the issues and the baggage.